Statement as delivered by Ambassador Dennis C. Shea

 U.S. Permanent Representative to the WTO

-The United States will continue to actively participate in these negotiations, and remains committed to working with you and other Members to advance a robust and meaningful outcome.
+The United States stands ready to actively participate in these negotiations, and remains committed to working with you and other Members to advance a robust and meaningful outcome.

-And as I’ve said before, fisheries subsidies disciplines must apply to all major players – both developed and “self-identified” developing country Members – in order to be meaningful.
+Disciplines will need to apply to all major players – both developed and “self-identified” developing country Members.

 For our part, the United States stands ready to roll up our sleeves, to think creatively yet practically, and to help bring this negotiation to a successful conclusion.